mikewest/deprecating-document-domain/README.md

 * After developers have had some time to adjust, flip the flag, but leave it disable-able.
 * More waiting.
 Then remove the flag.
-Now the transition is complete, and the only way to assign to document.domain is to set `Origin-Agent-Cluster: ?0` in the header.
+Now the transition is complete, and the only way to relax the same-origin policy through document.domain is to send an `Origin-Agent-Cluster: ?0` header.
 * (Chrome-specific:) We expect to have an admin-setting for this flag, which would likely remain long-term.